tinusaur/guides/docs/hello-world/Verify-usbasp-driver-installed.md

-## Verify That the USBasp Driver Is Installed Successfully
+# Verify That the USBasp Driver Is Installed Successfully
 1. Open Device Manager.
-2. Verify that USBasp is displayed under libusbK USB Devices.
+2. Verify that **USBasp** is displayed under **libusbK USB Devices**.

-If you see USBasp under Other Devices, the driver has not been installed properly and you must repeat the procedure for installing the driver.
+If you see **USBasp** under **Other Devices**, the driver is not installed properly and you must re-install the driver.

-Possible reasons for this error are:
+Before re-installing the driver verify that:
-* The programmator was not plugged into your computer during the driver installation.
+* The programmer is plugged into your computer during the driver installation.
-* You selected an incorrect targer driver according to your Windows system type.
+* You have selected a targer driver that matches your Windows system type.